February 2023: Ebsco Ebooks

 The Library has an ever-growing Popular Reading Collection that features both current best sellers as well as classics and cult favorites.

-Our holdings, both print and ebooks, are available by searching FRANCIS, the library's online catalog.
-FRANCIS is available both on and off campus via the Library Catalog link.
+Our holdings, both print and ebooks, are available by searching the library's online catalog, which is available both on and off campus via the Library Catalog link.